Multi-Sensor Synchronization

 TIME_FROM_SYNC_PULSE_IN

 A free running counter synced to the SYNC_PULSE_IN input counts seconds (# of pulses) and nanoseconds since sensor turn on.
 If multipurpose_io_mode is set to INPUT_NMEA_UART then the seconds register jumps to time extracted from a NMEA $GPRMC message read on the multipurpose_io port.
-Reported at ns resolution (both a second and nanosecond register in every UDP packet), but min increment is on the order of 10 ns.
+Reported at ns resolution (both a second and nanosecond register in every UDP packet), but minimum increment is on the order of 10 ns.

 TIME_FROM_PTP_1588